Arzanico/nfScraping/README.md

 ![Sample of ofirst results](/sample.png)

-All de datas was extracted using three libraries :
+All data was extracted using three libraries :
   - Requests
   - BeautifulSoup
   - Re